1907 Queensland state election

 Elections were held in the Australian state of Queensland on 18 May 1907 to elect the 72 members of the state's Legislative Assembly.
 The election was the first one in which women had a right to vote.

 The election was the first held since Premier William Kidston, formerly of the Labour Party, had founded a new movement with his own supporters as well as the Parliamentary Conservatives.
 The end result of the election was an improvement in Kidston's position, although he was still in minority government with Labour support.
 The main opposition group was Robert Philp's Conservatives.

+This election used contingent voting, at least in the single-member districts.

+Five districts were two-seat districts - Mackay, Marlborough, North Brisbane, Rockhampton and South Brisbane.
+In the two-member constituencies, plurality block voting was used -- electors could cast two valid votes but were allowed to "plump".

 Key dates

 Results

 Seat changes indicated are those caused by the election; at the preceding election, Labour had 34 seats, Ministerial 21, Conservative 15 and Independent 2.